Positivity in $T$-Equivariant $K$-theory of partial flag varieties associated to Kac-Moody groups: Identification of the dual of the structure sheaf basis

 We define a pairing

 where $\mathcal{S}$ is a $T$-equivariant coherent sheaf on $\bar{X}_P$ and $\mathcal{F}$ is a $T$-equivariant coherent sheaf on $X_P$ supported on $X_n^P$ for some $n$, and where $\chi_T$ is the $T$-equivariant Euler-Poincar\'e characteristic.
-This pairing is well defined by \cite[Proof of Lemma 3.5]{Ku}.
+This pairing is well-defined by \cite[Proof of Lemma 3.5]{Ku}.